felixgao-0/felixgao-0/README.md

 I'm a teen trying to learn programming and get a job in the field!
 A proud and active member of Hack Club!
 I love coding during my spare time, ~~and bashing my head against my keyboard because of errors haha.~~ I build cool sites (at least to me) and Slack/Discord bots.
 I enjoy learning new libraries and trying new languages out!

+I hope to positively impact society and make the world a techier and cooler place, and not make the robot which ends up taking over the globe.
+Computers and tech are borderline magic, and I think they can be used for so much good in the world (just think about hospital MRI machines, x-rays, planes, cars, phones)!

-I've attended Counterspell Ottawa, a 24-hour hackathon game-jam at Shopify HQ.
+I've attended Counterspell Ottawa, a 24-hour hackathon game jam at Shopify HQ.
 That place is awesome (if anyone at Shopify is somehow reading this, hiii!) and 11/10 would recommend working there (and I mean it!
 The vibes are amazing, open-floor, no offices and the couches are quite nice).
 That was an amazing experience and I encourage everyone to go to one!

 ## Goals:
 - Survive when robots take over Earth
-- Get a job (Google?!?)
+- Get a job
 - Don't disappoint my parents
 - Pass high school pls